QuickBooks Inventory Asset: The Basics

 Screenshot of QBO adding new inventory item

-After this is done, you will also want to continue setting up your product’s description, sales and purchasing info, and tax:
+After this is done, you can continue setting up your product’s description, sales and purchasing info, and tax.
+You can do this by following the steps below:

 Screenshot of QuickBooks Online products and services information view